 - Choose your destination carefully: As with any purchase do your research by speaking to friends and family and reading online reviews.
-When travelling in Western Australia, check sites like Tourism Council WA for accredited travel and accommodation providers.
-Their accreditation means they follow a code of ethics and have a dispute resolution process if things go wrong.

 - Make sure the accommodation you book has all the facilities you want and is in a convenient location.
 Watch out for extra fees for activities, meals or even air-conditioning.

 - Find out whether there are additional costs for postponing your trip and under what cancellation circumstances you would be entitled to a refund.

 - No-frills flights can save you hundreds of dollars but remember to consider whether the services you need are offered.
 Budget airlines tend to have a lower luggage limit, might not land at primary airports or guarantee connections to other flights and may also have restrictions surrounding wheelchairs.
 Read terms and conditions carefully.

 - Shop around for travel insurance.
 Look for what isn’t covered as well as what is.
 There may be clauses which you need to be aware of, such as; “in the event of theft you must report it to the police within 48 hours in order to make a claim”.

 - If you’re booking via the internet follow the usual advice in regard to dealing with a reputable business which has a physical address and offers a secure payment system.
 There are advantages to using a credit card because of fraud and other insurance cover offered by the card provider but don’t get yourself into debt you cannot afford to repay.

 - See our travel pages for more consumer advice about :

 Share this page: